Mariners return from three-game hiatus with strong start from Yusei Kikuchi to beat Rangers

 In a positive sign for his and the team’s future, right-hander Kendall Graveman made his first appearances in his new role as a reliever.
 After going on the injured list on Aug.
 3 with neck spasms and revealing that he’s been dealing with a benign bone tumor in his neck that can’t be fixed with surgery, Graveman and the Mariners’ medical and coaching staff decided to try pitching him out of the bullpen in shorter stints since the discomfort becomes an issue the longer he would pitch.

 Replacing Kikuchi to start the seventh and having plenty of time to warm up, Graveman worked a smooth 1-2-3 seventh.
 Obviously excited to be out pitching, his nasty sinker sat from 95-97 and he uncorked a fastball at 99 mph.
 After getting two ground ball outs, he won a seven-pitch battle with the Rangers’ left-handed slugger Joey Gallo.
-On a 3-2 count, Graveman threw a nasty 97 mph sinker that appeared to be headed for Gallo’s hip but dropped into the strike zone.
+On a 3-2 count, Graveman threw a nasty 97-mph sinker that appeared to be headed for Gallo’s hip but dropped into the strike zone.
 Gallo was frozen for a called strike three.

 “I thought Kendall Graveman was electric,” Servais said.
 “That was awesome stuff that he fired out there tonight.”

-Up 3-1 in the eight, Crawford stayed on a slider from lefty Taylor Hearn, pulling it into the right field seats for his second homer of the season.
+With the Mariners leading 3-1 in the eighth, Crawford stayed on a slider from lefty Taylor Hearn, pulling it into the right field seats for his second homer of the season for a 6-1 lead.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.